Iron and your baby

 - If your baby was premature

-- If you exclusively breastfeed for more than 4-6 months3
+- If you exclusively breastfeed for more than 4-6 months1

-In the last trimester of your pregnancy your baby had a chance to store iron.
-After birth, it uses this iron to allow it to keep growing.
-These stores are vital because there is not much iron in breastmilk,4 and your baby’s gut is still developing so is not ready to absorb iron from food.5 After 4-6 months your baby will have used up its stores of iron, so it will need to start getting iron from its diet.6
+In the last trimester of your pregnancy your baby stored lots of iron to use to grow after it is born.
+These stores are vital because there is not much iron in breastmilk,2 and your baby’s gut is still developing so is not ready to absorb iron from food.3 After 4-6 months your baby will have used up its stores of iron, so it will need to start getting iron from its diet.4

 Not only is your baby growing out of their clothes faster than you can buy them, their brains are also growing and developing at an amazing rate.
 Your baby will be learning to recognise you, smile at you, roll over, and learning how to put food (and plenty of other objects) in their mouths.

-All this learning means your baby’s brain is growing so fast that it doubles in size in the first year, and is almost the size of an adult brain by the time they are two.5 As the brain develops it is essential it has all the iron it needs.
-The part of the brain important for learning and memory, called the hippocampus, is very sensitive to low iron levels as it grows, and not having enough iron can prevent it from developing properly.5
+All this learning means your baby’s brain is growing so fast that it doubles in size in the first year, and is almost the size of an adult brain by the time they are two.3

 Some of the effects of iron deficiency can be fixed by getting your child’s iron levels back up to normal.
-However, some effects can be long-lasting.2 Making sure your child has enough iron from now on, and plenty of opportunities for learning, will help to give them the best start in life.8
+However, some effects can be long-lasting.7 Making sure your child has enough iron from now on, and plenty of opportunities for learning, will help to give them the best start in life.

 Too much iron can also be harmful to your baby so make sure you talk to your doctor before giving them a supplement.